maxboeck/mxb-jekyll/_posts/css-skeleton-screens/2017-08-12-css-skeleton-screens.md

 }
 ```
 Not only is this a lot more readable, it's also way easier to change some of the values later on.
-Plus we can use some of the variables (think `--avatar-size`, `--card-padding`, etc) to define the styles for the actual card, and keep it always in sync with the skeleton version.
+Plus we can use some of the variables (think `--avatar-size`, `--card-padding`, etc.) to define the styles for the actual card and always keep it in sync with the skeleton version.

 Adding a media query to adjust parts of the skeleton at different breakpoints is now also quite simple:
 ```css